-Another of his main areas of practice is in banking and insolvency litigation and restructuring.
-He has advised both creditors and insolvency practitioners in many of the numerous prominent corporate insolvencies and personal bankruptcies.
+Another of his areas of practice is in insolvency and restructuring, having advised debtors, creditors and insolvency practitioners.

 Dispute Resolution Practice – Commercial Litigation and Arbitration

 Mark has acted for clients in various domestic and cross-border commercial litigations and arbitrations.
-The cases which Mark has handled include banking disputes, shareholder/investment disputes, employment disputes as well as claims by and against his clients for breaches of fiduciary duties, fraud conspiracy and other corporate-related wrongdoings.
-He has also acted in domestic and international arbitrations with very substantive interests or amounts at stake.
-The cases he has handled includes the recent case of Winsta Holding Pte Ltd and another v Sim Poh Ping and others SGHC 239.
+Mark has handled include banking disputes, shareholder/investment disputes, employment disputes as well as claims by and against his clients for breaches of fiduciary duties, fraud conspiracy and other corporate-related wrongdoings.
+He has also acted in domestic and international arbitrations with very substantive interests and amounts at stake.

 Shareholders’ and Joint Venture Disputes

 Mark’s practice has successfully represented and advised many of his clients who are involved in highly acrimonious shareholders’ disputes with large amounts at stake.
 Many of these cases involve cross-border elements, involving complex issues of foreign law and the need to navigate local rules and regulations.

 - Acted for a Singapore incorporated company in relation to its joint venture dispute, involving 2 shipyards in Zhoushan, Zhejiang China.
 The on-shore joint venture partners threatened to hijack the entire interests in the shipyards which would have resulted in losses in excess of US$150 million for the client.
 Worked closely together with our Shanghai representative office as well as local PRC counsel to conduct on-shore investigations and inquiries to obtain a better appreciation of the opposing parties’ profile, and to take steps taken to retain control over the shipyards.
 The matter was settled amicably.